 - Click on Reset.

 - Choose Factory Data Reset.
 It will wipe out your phone and erase all of your data.

-- Click on the Reset button to completely reset your phone to the factory settings.
+- Click the Reset button to reset your phone to the factory settings completely.

-After resetting your phone, restart your phone.
+After the resetting process is complete, restart your phone.
 The “No Internet Connection” problem will be gone.